misskniss/language-research/README.md

 3. Edit `list.txt`
   - If the language you chose is already listed, add your onyx name to that line
   - If the language you chose isn't listed, add it with your onyx name
+5. Merge any new changes from my repo into yours
 1. _Deliverable One_ Send a pull request

 *_Due by Thursday November 6_*